hemanth/l33ty/README.md

 l33ty is an IRC bot build with python, that can do few many things like :

     * l33t translation
-    * Google I'm feeling luck search
+    * Google I'm feeling lucky search
     * XCKD random images
     * Flipping a coin, throwing the dice